Case study: Uses

 Case studies have commonly been seen as a fruitful way to come up with hypotheses and generate theories.
 Case studies are useful for understanding outliers or deviant cases.
-Classic examples of case studies that generated theories includes Darwin's theory of evolution (derived from his travels to the Easter Island), and Douglass North's theories of economic development (derived from case studies of early developing states, such as England).
+Classic examples of case studies that generated theories includes Darwin's theory of evolution (derived from his travels to the Galapagos Islands), and Douglass North's theories of economic development (derived from case studies of early developing states, such as England).

 Case studies are also useful for formulating concepts, which are an important aspect of theory construction.
 The concepts used in qualitative research will tend to have higher conceptual validity than concepts used in quantitative research (due to conceptual stretching: the unintentional comparison of dissimilar cases).
 Case studies add descriptive richness, and can have greater internal validity than quantitative studies.
 Case studies are suited to explain outcomes in individual cases, which is something that quantitative methods are less equipped to do.
 Case studies have been characterized as useful to assess the plausibility of arguments that explain empirical regularities.
-Case studies are also useful for understanding outliers or deviant cases.
+By emphasizing context across cases, case studies can be useful in identifying scope conditions and evaluating to what extent concepts and theories apply across cases.

-Through fine-gained knowledge and description, case studies can fully specify the causal mechanisms in a way that may be harder in a large-N study.
+Through fine-grained knowledge and description, case studies can fully specify the causal mechanisms in a way that may be harder in a large-N study.
 In terms of identifying "causal mechanisms", some scholars distinguish between "weak" and "strong chains".
 Strong chains actively connect elements of the causal chain to produce an outcome whereas weak chains are just intervening variables.

 Case studies of cases that defy existing theoretical expectations may contribute knowledge by delineating why the cases violate theoretical predictions and specifying the scope conditions of the theory.
 Case studies are useful in situations of causal complexity where there may be equifinality, complex interaction effects and path dependency.
 They may also be more appropriate for empirical verifications of strategic interactions in rationalist scholarship than quantitative methods.
 Case studies can identify necessary and insufficient conditions, as well as complex combinations of necessary and sufficient conditions.
 They argue that case studies may also be useful in identifying the scope conditions of a theory: whether variables are sufficient or necessary to bring about an outcome.

 Qualitative research may be necessary to determine whether a treatment is as-if random or not.
 As a consequence, good quantitative observational research often entails a qualitative component.